dwaite/connect/How-Sign-in-with-Apple-differs-from-OpenID-Connect.md

 - No Discovery document is published at https://appleid.apple.com/.well-known/openid-configuration which makes developers have to read through the Apple docs to find out about endpoints, scopes, signing algorithms, authentication methods, etc.
 - No UserInfo endpoint is provided, which means all of the claims about users have to be included in the (expiring and potentially large) `id_token`.
-- Does not include different claims in the `id_token` based on requested scopes.
+- The `scope` value of only the very first request by an application is respected.
+If an application initially requests only the `name` scope, and the user allows it, it is then impossible to later also request the `email` scope.
 - The token endpoint does not accept `client_secret_basic` as a client authentication method (required for OpenID Connect certification) and which is actually the default method to use for Clients when there’s no Discovery document that says otherwise
 - Authentication at the token endpoint requires a (custom) JWT assertion as a `client_secret` in a `client_secret_post` authentication method whereas the more appropriate `private_key_jwt` authentication method as defined in RFC 7523 could have been used.
-- Using unsupported or wrong parameters (e.g. non-existing `response_type`, `scope`, `client_id`, or `redirect_uri`) always results in the same message in the browser that says “Your request could not be completed because of an error.
-Please try again later.” without any explanation about what happened, why this is an error, or how to fix it.
 - The Authorization Code grant type (for public Clients) does not use PKCE [RFC 7636] to avoid code injection and code replay attacks.
-- When using the sample app available at https://github.com/aaronpk/sign-in-with-apple-example, adding `openid` as a `scope` (which is used to signal that an OpenID Connect authentication is being requested) leads to an error message and it works just with `name` and `email` as `scope` values; this behavior seems to be inconsistent across Clients: for some it works, or at least does not lead to errors, for others it does not work and ends with an error.
-- The `scope` value of only the very first request by an application is respected.
-If an application initially requests only the `name` scope, and the user allows it, it is then impossible to later also request the `email` scope.

 ### Acknowledgements